-Space Relative Humidity Alarm - If a Space Relative Humidity (RH) sensor is installed, the controller generates an alarm if the sensor's value exceeds the Occ High RH Alarm Limit (100% rh default) or the Unocc High RH Alarm Limit (100% rh default).
+Space Relative Humidity Alarm - If Optional Ctrl Type is set to RH Control (Space Relative Humidity (RH) sensor is installed), the controller generates an alarm if the sensor's value exceeds the Occ High RH Alarm Limit (100% rh default) or the Unocc High RH Alarm Limit (100% rh default).
 The controller provides a 30-minute alarm delay during unoccupied periods.
 During occupied periods, the controller uses the Occ High RH Alarm Limit.
-When a transition from unoccupied to occupied occurs or the occupied high alarm limit is lowered causing an alarm condition to occur, the controller automatically calculates an alarm delay of 5 minutes per %RH multiplied by the amount of the change.
-The delay prevents unnecessary alarms and gives the zone time to correct the alarm condition.
-The hysteresis for return to normal is 3% RH.
+When a transition from unoccupied to occupied occurs or the occupied high alarm limit is lowered causing an alarm condition to occur, the controller automatically calculates an alarm delay equal to 5 minutes for each % RH of change.
+This additional delay is added to the 15 minute fixed delay and allows the space relative humidity to recover and achieve the new setpoints, preventing unnecessary alarms.

-Indoor Air Quality Alarm - If a CO2 sensor is installed, the controller generates an alarm during occupied periods if the sensor's value exceeds the Occupied High CO2 Alarm Limit.
-When a transition from unoccupied to occupied occurs, or if the occupied alarm limit is changed to a value that causes an alarm condition to occur, the controller automatically calculates an alarm delay based on the error from setpoint (15 minutes minimum, 4 hours maximum).
-The delay prevents unnecessary alarms and gives the zone time to correct the alarm condition.
+Indoor Air Quality Alarm - If Optional Ctrl Type is set to IAQ Control (CO2 sensor is installed), the controller generates an alarm during occupied periods if the sensor's value exceeds the Occupied High CO2 Alarm Limit.
+When a transition from unoccupied to occupied occurs, or if the occupied alarm limit is changed to a value that causes an alarm condition to occur, the controller automatically calculates an alarm delay equal to 15 seconds for each ppm of change based on the error from setpoint (15 minutes minimum, 4 hours maximum).
+This delay prevents unnecessary alarms and gives the zone time to correct the alarm condition.
 To disable the IAQ alarm, set Occupied High CO2 Alarm Limit to 0.
 The default value is 1100ppm.
 The hysteresis for return to normal is 100ppm.

-Filter Alarm - For series or parallel fan-powered terminals, the controller monitors the accumulated hours of fan operation and generates an alarm when the Filter Runtime hours exceed the configured Filter Service Alarm Timer limit.
+Filter Alarm - For series or parallel fan-powered terminals, the controller monitors the accumulated hours of fan operation and generates an alarm when accumulated hours exceed the configured Filter Service Alarm Timer limit.
 The default value is 0 hours which disables the alarm.
 The alarm can be reset by setting Reset Filter Alarm to 0n or resetting the configured alarm limit to 0 hours.

-Airside Linkage Alarm - The slave zone controller generates an alarm if it does not receive linkage information for 5 minutes.
-If the controller is the VVT Master, it generates an alarm if it does not communicate with its air source for 5 minutes.
+Airside Linkage Alarm - The slave zone controller generates an alarm if it has once been linked successfully to a master zone and then it fails to receive linkage information for 5 minutes.
+If the controller is the VVT Master, it generates an alarm if it does not communicate with its air source for 5 minutes after having been previously communicating successfully.
 A return-to-normal is generated after successful Linkage communication resumes.
+A power cycle will reset and re-initialize the Airside Linkage Alarm.